 (Source: The Star)

-This is not the first time that the Selangor PAS raised the issue on banning of beers in this State.
+This is not the first time that the Selangor PAS raised the issue of getting beer banned in this State of Selangor.
 Whilst I understand where PAS is coming from on this matter, I believe they are misguided and hitting on the wrong solution.
-It is unfair for beer drinking citizens should the ban materialise as suggested by PAS.
+It is unfair for beer-drinking citizens if the blanket beer ban materialises as suggested by PAS.

 - How PAS will determine which area is a Muslim majority area?
 By electoral list?
 By some survey?
 By household number?
 By number of Muslims on the street?
 Or by some hidden, random numbers?

 - Assuming the government had identified Muslim and non-Muslim majority areas – would there be a “yearly review” to determine if there has been any shift in the composition of the people in the said areas?